Discovering Sathya Sai Baba

 The Darsha lines are called by drawing lots.
 I was sat close to the front of one row and my row was called first.
 I was led by Sai Baba’s volunteers (Sevadals) to the very front of the area where Sai Baba would walk.
 We sat for about an hour as everyone else was crammed into the huge building.
 Then a great hush fell over the crowd and even the birds and monkeys stopped chattering as a small orange form appeared at the far side of the Mandir where the rest of my group and the other women sat.
 I could see Sai Baba floating like an orange flower on a sea of silence.
 Things were happening inside my head that I couldn’t begin to explain.
 All my life I had spoken out against gurus yet here I was sat basking in awe at this person.
 There were even tears in my eyes.
 So this is what they meant by Darshan.

-Throughout my life I have been able to clearly see the human aura.
-As I looked at the little figure in the distance I could see great waves of light pouring from him in every colour imaginable.
+Throughout my life, I have been able to clearly see the human aura.
+As I looked at the little figure in the distance I could see great waves of light pouring from him in every color imaginable.
 He seemed to be showering us with light and everyone present could feel it.
 I saw him speak to a few women on the other side who got up and walked to behind the pillars near the entrance to the inner sanctuary.
 Other people got up when told to, but I couldn’t see if Jane or our group had been called.

-Eventually he walked to the area where I was sitting on the floor.
-He was stood right in front of me and materialised vibhutti ash from his fingers and into the hands of devotees nearby.
+Eventually, he walked to the area where I was sitting on the floor.
+He was stood right in front of me and materialized vibhutti ash from his fingers and into the hands of devotees nearby.
 I was so close that could see exactly what was happening just in front of me.
 The ash was appearing a few inches away from his fingers.
 ‘My God this is really happening!’
 Then something happened inside me that is impossible to explain.
 It was as if something cracked.
 I could even hear it snap like a silent explosion within.
 I felt overwhelmed.

 Sai Baba walked on stopping now and again to talk to others then finally completing his circuit and joining the people who had gathered behind the pillar.
 The instant he was out of sight most of the crowd rose to their feet and thronged towards the exits.
 As I turned to leave one of the Sevadals came up to me and touched my scarf that Carol had given to me to mark out our group.
 All around there were people wearing scarves from every country of the world.
-Apparently if one member of a group is called in to see Sai Baba then all the rest can follow.
+Apparently, if one member of a group is called in to see Sai Baba then all the rest can follow.

 I walked slowly away from the Mandir and into the strange unfamiliar world of the ashram.